openbroadcaster/terms-of-use/index.md

 Includes a GUI inline text editor to create custom TOU

-If TOU changes, user will have to agree to revised terms on next login
+If TOU changes, user must agree to revised terms on next login